surniaulula/wpsso-wp-sitemaps/readme.txt

 WC Tested Up To: 8.2.0
 Stable Tag: 6.0.0

-Include alternate language URLs, images sitemaps, news sitemaps, select post types and taxonomies, exclude "No Index" and redirected pages.
+Improves the WordPress sitemaps XML with article modification times, alternate language URLs, images sitemaps, news sitemaps and more.

 == Description ==